powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

 ## Results

-The previous comparison between lasso, elastic net and ridge was performed for 100 bootstrap replicates.
+The following comparison between lasso, elastic net and ridge was performed for 100 bootstrap replicates using the new version of `prediction.Rmd`.
 No errors were generated due to selecting the minimum alpha value.
 We observe the same tendency: elastic net still performs better (particulary using an alpha value of `0.1`).

 ![](project_notebook_img/model_comparison_19-05-2017.png)